Roberto Paci Dalò: Life and career

 After musical, visual, and architecture studies in Fiesole, Faenza and Ravenna, in 1993 he receives the DAAD Artists-in-Berlin Program Fellowship.
-He taught Media Dramaturgy and New Media at the University of Siena and teaches Interaction Design at UNIRSM Design Università degli Studi della Repubblica di San Marino.
+He taught Media Dramaturgy and New Media at the university of Siena and teaches Exhibit & Experience Design at UNIRSM Design Università degli Studi della Repubblica di San Marino.
 Since 2017 he is founder and director of Usmaradio, radio station and Research Centre for Radiophonic Studies.

-In 1993 he conceives the project Publiphono – based on the public address system of the Rimini beach – used to create environmental audio performance along 15 km of the coast; several artists were commissioned to produce pieces for it.
-In 1994 with Marina Abramović and Barbara Bloom he has been invited to the project “Bildende Kunst auf dem Theater” at Hebbel-Theater, Berlin.
+In 1993 he conceives the project Publiphono.
+In 1994, with Marina Abramović and Barbara Bloom he has been invited to the project “Bildende Kunst auf dem Theater” at Hebbel-Theater, Berlin.

 In 1995 the Kronos Quartet premiered at the Vienna Opera House his composition Nodas.

 In 1997 he creates Trance Bakxai, an artist's rave inspired by Euripides.
-This project has been presented several times in industrial archeology venues.

-In 2001 he stages the performance work Metamorfosi created through a one-month film scanning of the Palazzo della Civiltà Italiana in Roma EUR: the modernist icon from 1942.
-The performance became then a film which has been part of the official selection of the 54th Locarno Film Festival.
+In 2001, he stages the performance work Metamorfosi.
 In the same year he presented the film RAX, dedicated to the artist Robert Adrian X, at the Vienna Kunsthalle.

-In 2002 he creates with the English artist and musician Philip Jeck the film and concert performance Mush Room.

-2004 he co-creates with Olga Neuwirth the staged concert Italia anno zero after texts by Antonio Gramsci, Pier Paolo Pasolini and Giacomo Leopardi widely presented across Europe.

-2006 he creates the music-theatre production Organo magico organo laico featuring Mouse on Mars and Icarus musicians at the REC Festival (Teatro Valli, Reggio Emilia).
-In the same year he creates the music-theatre work Cenere after texts by Amelia Rosselli and Gabriele Frasca (Teatro Comunale di Monfalcone).
+In 2002, he creates with the English artist and musician Philip Jeck the film and concert performance Mush Room.
+In 2004, he and Olga Neuwirth created the staged concert Italia anno zero after texts by Antonio Gramsci, Pier Paolo Pasolini and Giacomo Leopardi widely presented across Europe.
+In 2006, he created the music-theatre production Organo magico organo laico featuring Mouse on Mars and Icarus musicians at the REC Festival (Teatro Valli, Reggio Emilia).
+In the same year he creates the music-theatre work Cenere.